Superchicken962/adelaide-bus-updater/README.md

 # adelaide-bus-updater
 Script to automatically update Adelaide public transport information.

+Not much to say, it runs 55 times before ending in which I recommend using pm2 to have it restart automatically.
+Includes two database tables that you can just import into your database.

+This is just a script for updating the data, if you just want to see the data visualised, my website does it here: https://apt.markgurney.dev/